bethlehem-dagnachew/bethlehem-dagnachew/README.md

 👨‍💻 I'm available for mobile app, full-stack development, and AI projects. <br>

-👯 I’m always open to collaborating on fun and innovative projects. <br>
+👯 I’m always open to collaborating on creative and innovative projects. <br>

 🤝 Looking for top-notch talent?
 You can hire me on Upwork [here](https://www.upwork.com/freelancers/~01341db4af73961f34). <br>